Madhavaram Krishna Rao

-Madhavaram Krishna Rao (born 19 February 1967) is an Indian politician belonging to the Telangana Rashtra Samithi.
+Madhavaram Krishna Rao (born 19 February 1967) is an Indian politician belonging to the Bharat Rashtra Samithi.
 He represents Kukatpally Assembly constituency.

 Early life

 Madhavaram Krishna Rao was born in Kukatpally, Ranga Reddy District to Narayana Rao and Sakku Bai.
 Before joining TRS Mr. Rao was part of Telugu Desam Party from the Party inception.

 Political career

 Madhavaram Krishna Rao was elected from the Kukatpally Assembly constituency in 2014 at the age of 46 in the Telangana state from Telugu Desam Party.

 He also served as Vice chairman GHMC Kukatpally.

 Personal life

 Madhavaram Krishna Rao is married to Laxmi Bai and has two children.
 Mr. Rao has 2 younger brothers and 1 elder sister.
 Krishna Rao has good command over languages like Telugu, Hindi and English.
 He lives with his family at Kukatpally.